sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

       Banana Hut Gang**

-      After keeping us entertained online over lockdown the indefatigable Banana Hut Gang, Sedos' in- house improv team, are delighted to be back in-person with their ever changing improvised comedy play, *Choose Your Own...
+      After keeping us entertained online over lockdown, the indefatigable Banana Hut Gang, Sedos' in- house improv team, are delighted to be back in-person with their ever changing improvised comedy play, *Choose Your Own...
 Improv!*, guaranteed to lift your spirits!

       What do you want to see?
 A marriage or a funeral?
 An abandoned spaceship or a creepy dungeon?
 A murder or a resurrection?